Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Numerical Examples

 The first example aims to check whether FQR-ART detects overloads automatically when they occur and starts sharing in the right direction, and whether, once an overload incident is over, FQR-ART avoids oscillations.
 In particular, over the time interval $[0, 60]$ the arrival rates are as follows: $\lm^n_2 = n$ throughout that time interval.
 Over $[0, 20)$ and $[40, 60]$ the arrival rate to pool $1$ is $\lm^n_1 = n$.
 Hence, both pools are normally loaded during these two subintervals.
 However, during the interval $[20, 40)$ the arrival rate of class $1$ changes to $\lm^n_1 = 1.4n$, so that, during $[20, 40)$ the system is overloaded, and pool $2$ should be helping class $1$.

 We compare the solution to the fluid equations, solved using the algorithm, to an average of $1000$ independent simulation runs for the three cases $n = 50, 100, 400$.
 The results are shown in Figures \ref{figQ1_1OL}-\ref{figZ_1OL} below.
 In addition Figure \ref{figd12_1OL} plots $q_1 - r_{1,2} q_2 - k_{1,2}$.
-The fact that shortly after time $20$ the value is $0$, is a strong indication that the numerical solution is correct, because during most of the overload period, when sharing takes place, it should hold that $d_{1,2}(x(t)) = 0$.
+Since shortly after time $20$ the value is $0$ in Figure \ref{figd12_1OL}, we have a strong indication that the numerical solution is correct, because during most of the overload period, when sharing takes place, it should hold that $d_{1,2}(x(t)) = 0$.

 The simulation experiments indicate that the fluid model approximates well the mean behavior of the system even for relatively small systems, e.g., when $n = 50$.
 Of course, the accuracy of the approximation grows as $n$ becomes larger.
 The simulation experiments show that FQR-ART quickly detects the overload and the correct direction of sharing.
 Moreover, the control ensures that there are no oscillations, as in \S \ref{secOSC}.